ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 A list of $n$ random bits $r$.
 This computationally guarantees security.

 ##### BB84 Protocol

+A protocol used for creating one-time pads.

 ##### Eavesdropping

+Eavesdropping disturbs a shared key; when a third person (Eve) is listening in on a communication channel between Alice and Bob.

 ## Lecture 7

 ##### Deutsch-Jozsa Algorithm
 ##### Constant and Balanced

+If a function

 ##### Query complexity
 ##### Oracles and Black Boxes